arunn03/wemotions-mobile-hiring/README.md

 ### Submission Instructions

-1. **Fork the GitHub Repository**

-   - Fork and clone the repository provided for the project.
-   - The repository contains existing features; your task is to implement 4D scrolling and video-to-video reply functionality.

-2. **Raise a Pull Request**

-   - Thoroughly test your implementation to ensure stability and bug-free operation.
-   - Submit a pull request describing the changes (e.g., “Implemented 4D scrolling with video replies integration”).
+1. **GitHub Repository Link**
+   Please share your GitHub repository link containing your implementation so our engineering team can review the code quality and overall solution.

+2. **Introductory Video**
+   Submit a short video (around 30 seconds) introducing yourself to help our HR team verify your profile.

+3. **Demo Video**
+   Provide a 2-minute video demonstrating the app with the 4D scrolling feature implemented, allowing our HR team to evaluate your submission before forwarding it to the technical team.

-3. **Submit APK**
+4. **Built APK**

-   - Build the APK and attach it to your pull request.
-   - Ensure the APK works smoothly on both Android and iOS devices without issues.
+   Include the built APK file so our engineers can test the app and validate the implementation’s functionality.

 ### Evaluation Criteria

 - **Functionality:** All assigned features work correctly without crashes or errors.
-- **Performance:** Scrolling is smooth and video data loads efficiently.
+- **Performance:** Scrolling is smooth, and video data loads efficiently.
 - **User Experience:** The app delivers an immersive, responsive, and intuitive navigation experience.
 - **Code Quality:** Code is clean, modular, well-documented, and follows best practices.